mpetroff/pannellum/doc/json-config-parameters.md

 ## `equirectangular` specific options

-### `panorama` (string)
+### `panorama` (string or HTMLImageElement or ImageData or ImageBitmap)

-Sets the URL to the equirectangular panorama image.
+If a string is passed, it sets the URL to the equirectangular panorama image.
 This is relative to `basePath` if it is set, else it is relative to the location of `pannellum.htm`.
 An absolute URL can also be used.
+Alternatively, an already loaded image can be passed.

 ### `haov` (number)